Instructions for Authors

 For an original article the number of contributors should not exceed six; for case reports, letter to the Editor and review articles, the number of contributors should not exceed four.
 A justification should be included, if the number of contributors exceeds these limits.

 Only those who have done substantial work in a particular field can write a review article.
 A short summary of the work done in the field of review should accompany the manuscript.

 Example to state Author’s Contributions

 We suggest the following kind of format (please use initials to refer to each author’s contribution):

+Blinded Submission: The Journal is open access and follows the Double-blinded peer review process.
 Author information should not be included in the main document.
-Authors should submit the title page, the main document, tables and the Pictures separately.
+Authors should submit the title page, the main document, tables, and the Pictures separately.
 To ensure blinding, authors should not include in the abstract or text the name or initials of the authors or the institution at which the study was performed.
 Refer to your own published work in the third person.
 Use “In the previous work of Author name et al.”, not “In our previous work.”
 The blinded manuscript should contain title, abstract, keywords, main article with references, tables and figure legends

 Abstract: The abstract must not exceed 350 words.
 Do not use abbreviations or references in the abstract.
 The structured abstract should consist of four paragraphs: Background (including the context and purpose of the research), Methods, Results, and Conclusions.
 The abstract should be typed on a separate page, and should not include abbreviations, footnotes, or references.
-Abstract should make clear how the paper adds to the Orthopaedic literature:
+The abstract should make clear how the paper adds to the arthrosopy literature.